nredell/forecastML/README.md

 # package::forecastML <img src="forecastML_logo.png" alt="forecastML logo" align="right" height="138.5" style="display: inline-block;">

-The purpose of `forecastML` is to provide a series of functions and visualizations that simplify the process of multi-step-ahead direct forecasting with standard machine learning algorithms.
-It's aimed at helping the user quickly assess the (a) accuracy, (b) stability, and (c) generalizability of grouped and ungrouped single-outcome forecasts produced from potentially high-dimensional modeling datasets.
+The purpose of `forecastML` is to provide a series of functions and visualizations that simplify the process of **multi-step-ahead direct forecasting with standard machine learning algorithms**.
+It's a wrapper package aimed at providing **maximum flexibility** in model-building--choose any machine learning algorithm from any `R` package--while helping the user quickly assess the (a) accuracy, (b) stability, and (c) generalizability of grouped (i.e., multiple related time-series) and ungrouped single-outcome forecasts produced from potentially high-dimensional modeling datasets.

 This package is inspired by Bergmeir, Hyndman, and Koo's 2018 paper [A note on the validity of cross-validation for evaluating autoregressive time series prediction](https://robjhyndman.com/papers/cv-wp.pdf).